 To create a new profile, navigate to Global Profiles → Server Configuration in the left pane.
 In the center pane, select Add.
-A pop-up window (not shown) will appear requesting the name of the new profile, followed by one or more pop-up windows in which the profile parameters can be configured.
-Once complete, the profile name will appear under Server Profiles in the center pane and the settings will be shown in the far right pane.
-If a profile already exists, then the settings of the existing profile may be viewed by selecting the profile from the center pane.
+A pop-up window (not shown) will appear requesting the name of the new profile, followed by series of pop-up windows in which the profile parameters can be configured.
+Once complete, the settings are shown in the far right pane.
+To view the settings of an existing profile, select the profile from the center pane.
 The settings will appear in the right pane.